SciLitLLM: How to Adapt LLMs for Scientific Literature Understanding: Method

 \subsubsection{Instruction Quality Control}

 To ensure the diversity and quality of generated instructions, effective measures for quality control are essential.
 Specifically, we incorporate heuristic deduplication and LLM-based filtering.

 \begin{enumerate}[leftmargin=*] \item \textit{Heuristic deduplication.} Despite the measures taken during the generation process to prevent high homogeneity in the instructions, the generated data points may still contain similar questions or identical answers.
-To eliminate such redundancy, we implement a simple yet effective deduplication process using the Levenshtein distance to calculate the similarity score between instructions.
-Based on this score, $5\%$ to $10\%$ of similar data are removed for each question type.
-Detailed processing steps are provided in Appendix~\ref{appen:deduplication}. \item \textit{LLM-based filtering.} Inspired by recent efforts~\cite{TinyStories, llm_Alternative_eval_as_human, MASSW} to measure the quality of generated content using LLMs, we leverage Llama-3-70B-Instruct~\cite{llama3} to assess the quality of generated instructions for scientific literature understanding.
-Specifically, the quality is evaluated from five aspects: clarity, complexity, correctness, usefulness, and adaptability, assigning each instruction a score from 0 (lowest quality) to 5 (highest quality).
+To eliminate such redundancy, we implement a deduplication process to remove similar data points.
+See Appendix~\ref{appen:deduplication} for details.

+\item \textit{LLM-based filtering.} Inspired by recent efforts~\citep{TinyStories, llm_Alternative_eval_as_human, MASSW} to measure the quality of generated content using LLMs, we leverage Llama-3-70B-Instruct to assess the quality of generated instructions for five aspects: clarity, complexity, correctness, usefulness, and adaptability.
+We show the quality statistics of synthetic instructions in Figure~\ref{fig:sft_quality}.
 Instructions with an average score of less than 4 are filtered out.
-We show the quality statistics of synthetic instructions in Figure~\ref{fig:sft_quality}.
 The detailed recipe for instruction quality evaluation with concrete examples is included in Appendix~\ref{appen:sft_quality_assessment}. \end{enumerate}

-Through instruction synthesis and quality control pipeline, we obtain \textbf{\data}, consisting of approximately 110,000 high-quality and diverse instructions for scientific literature understanding.
-With these instructions, models' problem-solving abilities in this specialized field could be enhanced.
+Through instruction synthesis and quality control pipeline, we obtain \textbf{\data}, consisting of 93,894 high-quality and diverse instructions for scientific literature understanding.